AppsComTr/Spaceship/README.md

 	This method is triggered by Spaceship when clients send data about the game if game mode is turn-based.
 This can be leaved empty for real time games.
 For example; if you design turn-based puzzle game, users data should be sent to the server by the client.
 When Spaceship receive this data, triggers relevant game controllers update method.
 In this way, any logic for designed game can be executed.

 	`metadata` contains data which is sent by the client.
 Developers should build their own game data structs and use any serialization methods that they want.
 Spaceship only accepts strings for metadata.
-For example; client send data after serialize game data to json string and can unmarshal it in update method.
+For example; client send data after serializing game data to json string and can unmarshal it in update method.

 	Leaderboard module is also passed to this method.
 So, developers can update user scores according to their game play datas.

-	Also developers should decide if game is finished or not in this method and if game is completed, should return true.
+	Also developers should decide if the game is finished or not in this method and if the game is completed, should return true.
 So Spaceship can understand that this game is completed and write this game's data to db to make it persistent.

 - `Loop(gameData *socketapi.GameData, queuedDatas []socketapi.GameUpdateQueue, leaderboard *Leaderboard, notification *Notification, logger *Logger) bool` method:

 	As stated above, this method is repeatedly triggered by Spaceship only when the game mode is real time with given interval.
-Metadata that comes from clients is passed to this method as array with keeping the arriving order.
+Metadatas that comes from clients are passed to this method as array by keeping the arriving order.

 - `GetGameSpecs()` method: